Marchewcia/Inventory_Kamera/README.md

+#This is a fork of orginal Inventory Kamera repository that you can find in link below

 # Inventory Kamera - A Genshin Data Scanner

 Fan-made Genshin Impact tool that scans characters, weapons, artifacts, materials and character development items in your inventory using the OCR technique.